 More information on the consultation process is available at the Department of the Environment and Energy website.

-Price safety net resources frequently asked questions, key messages, case studies and a glossary to explain the introduction of the reference price and cap on standing offers from 1 July 2019
+Price safety net resources key messages, a glossary to explain the introduction of the reference price and cap on standing offers, case studies and frequently asked questions

 Victorian Default Offer (VDO) Victoria State Government